Safari adventure in South Africa: give it a shot

 Are you from Western Europe?

-There are no compulsory vaccinations for South Africa required for travellers from to Western Europe gain entry.
+There are no compulsory vaccinations for South Africa required for travellers from Western Europe gain entry.
 Unless you are flying from within a Yellow Fever endemic area.
 In this case, the World Health Organization (WHO) states that a yellow fever vaccination certificate is required for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.

 Are you from Africa or the Americas?